 Robin Lyons is very much in demand as a writer and story editor of animation projects.
 He works with his writing partner, Andrew Offiler.
-They have just finished story editing and writing scripts for YoYo, a series for Italian public broadcaster RAI, and are working on the development of two series for Irish company, Futurum.
+They have recently finished story editing and writing scripts for YoYo, a series for Italian public broadcaster RAI, and are working on the development of an animated tv series for a studio in Ravenna.

 Robin’s writing career started as a student at Oxford where he contributed sketches for several revues in which he performed, including two Oxford Revues, An Exhibition of Ourselves and Her Majesty’s Pleasure.

 He also wrote a dramatic adaptation of André Maurois’ book Fattypuffs and Thinifers which was performed in the open air.

 His first professional work was a one act play commissioned by the British Dance Drama Theatre called He Looks Like An Angel.
 He contributed song lyrics to several productions by the Red Light Theatre, writing with composer Charlie Barber.
 He wrote and directed a full length dramatic work based on the life and work of French author and jazz artist Boris Vian, again with music by Barber.